gemrb/gemrb.github.io/GUIScript/Index.md

     directly the strrefs as they are displayed instead of the labels.
     This however does not work with Planescape: Torment.
 7. Put the strrefs into the SetText() functions in the script.
-8. Now that the trivial parts are done, the real fun can begin.
-But that's a subject too advanced for this page. :-)
+8. Now that the trivial parts are done, the real fun can begin by adding actual logic to the window and its controls.

 ## Coding style